entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 * Better support for cloud DBMS.
 * Updated libraries (Jetty, Keycloak, Spring) and the entire compatibility matrix.
 * Dropped support for suffix-mode installation.
 Only single-hostname is supported now.
-* Temporarily dropped support for cluster-level operator installation.
+* Dropped support for cluster-level operator installation.
 * Removed EntandoClusterInfrastructure and EntandoCompositeApp CR.
 * k8s-service is now part of the base Entando infrastructure and therefore installed alongside the operator.
 * ComponentManager now communicates with k8s-service using service-to-service authentication, and strictly within the cluster network.